londelec/leandcxmlman/source/sections/HardwareCfg/udp.rst

 ^^^

 This node contains settings of a UDP socket.
-UDP socket is used to send/receive packets to/from remote host without establishing a connection between the source and the destination.
+UDP is used to send/receive packets to/from remote host without establishing a connection between the source and the destination.
 .. include-file:: sections/Include/sample_node.rstinc "" ":ref:`xmlelem-udp`"

 .. code-block:: none